Cue Biopharma to Present at th - GuruFocus.com

+- Company to host Investor Update call on June 14, 2023 to review and discuss the clinical progress and associated data presented at ASCO

-BOSTON, May 08, 2023 (GLOBE NEWSWIRE) -- Cue Biopharma, Inc. ( CUE), a clinical-stage biopharmaceutical company developing a novel class of injectable biologics to selectively engage and modulate disease-specific T cells directly within the patient’s body, announced today that it will take part in a fireside chat at the JMP Securities Life Sciences Conference being held at the New York Hilton Midtown, May 15-16, 2023.
+BOSTON, May 15, 2023 (GLOBE NEWSWIRE) -- Cue Biopharma, Inc. ( CUE), a clinical-stage biopharmaceutical company developing a novel class of injectable biologics to selectively engage and modulate disease-specific T cells directly within the patient’s body, announced today the presentation of a poster at the American Society of Clinical Oncology (ASCO) Annual Meeting, taking place June 2-6, 2023 in Chicago, IL.

-During the fireside chat, Cue Biopharma will provide an update on ongoing clinical trials with CUE-101 and CUE-102, their lead IL-2 based oncology drug product candidates, as well as the company’s corporate and business development initiatives.
+The poster will highlight the company’s lead clinical drug candidate from the CUE-100 series of interleukin 2 (IL-2)-based biologics, CUE-101, for the treatment of patients with human papilloma virus (HPV16+) recurrent/metastatic head and neck squamous cell carcinoma (R/M HNSCC) as a monotherapy and in combination with pembrolizumab (KEYTRUDA®).

+The Company will host an Investor Update call on Wednesday, June 14, 2023 to review and discuss the clinical progress and associated data presented at ASCO on June 5.
+Call details will be issued prior to the event.

-A live and archived webcast of the presentation will be available on the Events page in the Investors and Media section of the Company’s website at www.cuebiopharma.com.
-The webcast will be archived for 30 days.
+The poster will be available in the Investor & Media section of the Company’s website at www.cuebiopharma.com under Scientific Publications and Presentations, following the presentation.

 About Cue Biopharma